SeHellmann/SeqSamplingConfidenceModels/README.md

 # Modelling Reaction Time and Confidence Distributions in Decision Making

-This repository contains data as well as code used in the paper **Simultaneous modeling of choice, confidence and response time in visual perception** (Hellmann, S., Zehetleitner, M., & Rausch, M. (in press, *Psychological Review*).
+This repository contains data as well as code used in the paper **Simultaneous modeling of choice, confidence and response time in visual perception** (Hellmann, S., Zehetleitner, M., & Rausch, M., 2023, *Psychological Review*, [doi: 10.1037/rev0000411](https://doi.org/10.1037/rev0000411)).
 [Preregistration on OSF](https://osf.io/x548k/) was developed and published with another data set from a previous study (Experiment 2 in Rausch, Hellmann, & Zehetleitner (2018).
 The other experiments are available in this repository.
-The most recent author manuscript of the article is available here: [https://osf.io/mrh78](https://osf.io/mrh78).
+The most recent author manuscript of the article is available here: [https://osf.io/mzfkr](https://osf.io/mzfkr).

 ## Structure:

 -   dynWEV-source package file (.tar.gz)
 -   dynConfiR-source package file (.tar.gz) (for the additional analyses for review).
-This is the 0.0.1 version of the package with likelihood and fitting functions, which is now available on [CRAN](https://cran.r-project.org/web/packages/dynConfiR/index.html).
+This is the 0.0.1 version of the package with likelihood and fitting functions, which is now available on [GitHub](https://github.com/SeHellmann/dynConfiR).
 -   folders for the experiments analyzed in the study.
 The two motion discrimination datasets from experiment 2 are again included in sub-folders (and have individual files for the first three bullets).
 Following files are in the experiment folders:
     -   a *experiment* folder containing the files for running the experiments in Psychopy
     -   a .csv file ('data*Experiment*.csv') containing the raw data